Axual/ksml/docs/runners.md

       logPayload: true                         # log message payloads upon error
       loggerName: ProduceError                 # logger name
       handler: continueOnFail                  # continue or stop on error
+    enableProducers: true                      # False to disable producers in the KSML definition
+    enablePipelines: true                      # False to disable pipelines in the KSML definition
     definitions: # KSML definition files from the working directory
       namedDefinition1: definition1.yaml
       namedDefinition2: definition2.yaml
       namedDefinition3: <more here...>